Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FEATURE: clone a row for nested Dictionary/Hash entries (#2555)
 * FEATURE: Sync in "override" mode now preserves Self Service API keys (#2590)
 * FEATURE: split a row in multiple ones, based on a Dictionary (#2555)
+* FEATURE: it's now possible to sync to a configuration branch (#2552)

 ### Configuration Baskets
 * BREAKING: configuration baskets no longer contain originalId (#2549)